 This is my homemade version of a 1960s dessert.
 The original recipe could have been found on Strawberry Jell-O package or CoolWhip containers.
 I thought it was brilliant, despite the fact that it was overly sweet, too stiff from the Jell-O and, if one were being picky, they may point out the slight chemical after taste.
 But, in its defense it was fast and very pretty.
-My version is made with nothing but fresh sweet strawberries, cream cheese, real whipped cream, and just the slightest bit of gelatin to keep it standing tall until you bite into it, then it melts in your mouth.
+My version of no-bake strawberry cheesecake is made with nothing but fresh sweet strawberries, cream cheese, real whipped cream, and just the slightest bit of gelatin to keep it standing tall until you bite into it, then it melts in your mouth.
 No oven required, which makes it ideal for the sultry summer days.

 This quintessential southern dessert is found on the back of the box of Nilla wafers.
-You can certainly use Nilla brand wafers for this and there will be no judgment and it will taste just like you remember when you ate it as a kid.
+You can certainly use Nilla brand wafers for this banana pudding and there will be no judgment and it will taste just like you remember when you ate it as a kid.
 OR you can make your own vanilla wafer cookies and be so glad you did.
 They are super easy and fast to make and they don’t have any of that cardboard box flavor overtones.
 Wait, did that just come across as judgy?
 Either way you are going to love this recipe.
 I was inspired to make it after an old friend from high school (that’s a very old friend) made it for New Years Eve and posted pictures on Instagram.
 I found the Nilla wafer recipe in the BraveTart cookbook by Stella Parks.

 For those of you who follow me on Instagram you probably have seen my pastry tutorial “stories.”
 I’m slightly obsessed with working through a recipe in 15 second intervals, often with eclectic baking music.
 You’ll find this banana pudding recipe made from start to finish on my Instagram page archived in my “highlights.”
 There are many other recipes and techniques you may want to check out.

 The first time I tried nutella was in France, on my honeymoon.
 I thought French kids were the luckiest people on earth.
 There was no way my mom would have given me a chocolate hazelnut spread on anything.
 (For the record it was the 1960s, she was a hippy and didn’t allow any sugar at all.
 Hence my full on sugar rebellion and career as a pastry chef.)
 French kids get nutella for breakfast, on their bread at lunch or as a late night snack.
 They all seemed healthy enough, so I think the French moms are on to something.
 My honeymoon was 23 years ago and in the meantime we Americans have had a hazelnut spread revolution of our own.
-Now you can find it on the shelves of costco and seven-eleven.
+Now you can find it on the shelves of Costco and 7-eleven.
 My house is never without a jar.